Top marks in CIEH Annual Graduate Award

 Practical Food Inspection

 In addition to the MSc programme, each student will be required to undertake a specific training programme and pass an examination on the wholesomeness and fitness for human consumption of a range of food and food products to meet the professional practice requirements of the CIEH.
 The University will provide a short course followed by a certified examination.
-The price of this programme is not included in the MSc course fees and an additional fee will be charged for the training and examinations.
-(The 2013/14 fee will be published in due course).
+The price of this programme is not included in the MSc course fees and an additional fee will be charged for the training and examinations of £650.

 The course is modularised and structured so that part-time students can accumulate credits over a period of time.
 It is compulsory to take the Law Module first but this can be with any combination of other modules.
 The University allows five years to complete the MSc.
 Students who are Technical Officers within Local Authorities will be able to use their work experience to meet the requirements of the Experiential Learning Portfolio required by the CIEH.